patrykwozinski/dev-recruitment/README.md

 <br>

-:heavy_check_mark: &nbsp;Questions are only examples and initial implementation to the topic.
+:bulb: &nbsp;Questions are only examples and initial implementation to the topic.
 Completely exhausting the topic is possible after searching for materials on your own.

 :warning: &nbsp;Questions marked **`***`** do not have answers or they are incomplete.
 It is nice to see in such cases **pull requests** with the suggested problem solution.

-:traffic_light: &nbsp;In a situation where you find a question that does not make much sense or contains incorrect answers - please do a pull request with suggested changes and become a project contributor.
+:vertical_traffic_light: &nbsp;In a situation where you find a question that does not make much sense or contains incorrect answers - please do a pull request with suggested changes and become a project contributor.

 <br>